Automobile manufacturers and brands of China: Chinese technology industry involvement in the automotive industry

 Since the 2020s, Chinese technology corporations such as Huawei, Baidu, and DJI, with their advanced software or hardware technological capabilities, started entering the automotive business through various approaches.

 Huawei's partnership with automobile manufacturers has taken the form of three business models, from the standardized parts supply model, the "Huawei Inside" (HI) model, and the Harmony Intelligent Mobility Alliance (HIMA).
 Baidu and DJI have provided autonomous driving system and hardware to automotive manufacturers.
 Qihoo 360 invested in the Chinese EV startup company Hozon Auto.
 Geely collaborates with Baidu to set up joint venture brands, and acquired Chinese smartphone company Meizu for its Polestar and Lynk & Co brands with its auto OS and AR system.
+Oppo collaborates with SAIC Motor on the infotainment system used for MG EVs.
 Xiaomi is the first and the only Chinese tech company that is directly involved in automotive design, development and manufacturing, and operates its factory in Beijing.